Privacy Policy

 • Information about the web browser and operating system used,

-• previously accessed page/file (referrer URL),
+• possibly previously accessed page/file (referrer URL),

 • Hostname of the accessing device,